tanishq7163/WIZ_OS/README.md

 is to **build one yourself**.

 This repository is for learners, hobbyists, and developers who want to go beyond high-level programming and dive into the heart of computing.

 ---

-## 📄 License

-This project is licensed under the **MIT License** — feel free to use, modify, and learn from it.

----